 Wind from the North Sea blasts up the cliffs toward the lighthouse, and has steadily caused sands to move and bury the structure.
 Since its creation, the coast has eroded at a rate of five feet per year, rapidly changing the landscape around the lighthouse.

 When the lighthouse was first built in 1900, a few other small buildings were still nearby.
-The Mårup Church near the lighthouse, a residence built next to the structure and small gardens have all since been dismantled, or destroyed by nature.
-The lighthouse is the last building to remain standing against the sand, but not for long.
+The Mårup Church near the lighthouse, a residence built next to the structure and small gardens have all since been dismantled or destroyed by nature.
+The lighthouse is the last building to remain standing against the sand, but not for long, as it is expected to plummet into the sea by 2020.